 Since the days are getting longer and the weather hotter, we’re jumping on an overnight train from Paris to Venice (less busy than Rome at this period) to refresh by the Grand Canal, munch on Easter dove bread and attend moving celebrations at Basilica di San Marco.

-The Piazza is also home to the Gothic glittering Doge’s Palace and you can hop on a vaporetto to visit the city’s main attractions and islands like Murano and Burano.
-Grab some “Colomba Pasquale” – an Easter dove shaped bread similar to panettone – to eat on the boat!
+The Piazza is also home to the Gothic glittering Doge’s Palace and you can hop on a Vaporetto to visit the city’s main islands like Murano and Burano.
+Grab some “Colomba Pasquale” – an Easter dove-shaped bread, similar to Panetonne – to eat on the boat!

 So remember, if mum asks, you’re at a fusty old conference.
 But, as your Instagram followers know, you’re eating Colomba Pasquale in Venice.
 Or eggy bread in sunny Seville.
 Or on the beach in Barcelona.
 Or scoffing in Brussels.
-Or snogging in blooming Paris.
 Saluti!